mattgreen91/milestone-project-4/README.md

 ### Acknowledgements

-- Thanks to Code Institute for training me on Python, MongoDB and Flask
+- Thanks to Code Institute for training me on Python, Django, Allauth, AWS, PostgreSQL and Stripe.
 - Thanks to my mentor Allen Thomas Varghese for supporting me.
 - Thanks to Slack Community for helping me solve any issues with code not working.
 - Thanks to Code Institute Tutors for helping me fix any glitches with the IDE that I came across.